about

 Eliot Bates (they/them) is an ethnomusicologist and recording engineer with a special interest in the social studies of technology.
 Eliot’s research examines recording production and the social lives of musical instruments and studio recording technologies.

 Eliot has written two books: Digital Tradition: Arrangement and Labor in Istanbul’s Recording Studio Culture (Oxford University Press, 2016), and Music in Turkey: Experiencing Music, Expressing Culture (Oxford University Press, 2011)—and, with Samantha Bennett, co-edited Critical Approaches to the Production of Music and Sound (Bloomsbury Academic, 2018).
-Currently, Eliot is hard at work co-authoring a book with Sam entitled Gear: Cultures of Music and Audio Technologies, which is under contract with MIT Press.
+Eliot and Samantha’s co-authored tome that advances theories of gear and gear cultures—Gear: Cultures of Music and Audio Technologies—will be published in early 2025 by MIT Press.
+Currently, Eliot is finishing the first of two books about modular synthesis: Patching Pandas to Pressure Points: The Paradoxes and Promises of Modular Synthesis.

 Current research projects